KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. No image found.
 3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 4. Typo: Found `Magic Mirror` in file `MMM-Hover.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+8. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+10. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-HRS-PickupPlan by maan75](https://github.com/maan75/MMM-HRS-PickupPlan)